Woodworm Treatment in London - Protecting Your Home & Furniture

 Furniture Beetle - it is the most common type of woodworm beetle and it prefers softwood timber.
 The larvae of this species prefer plywood over anything else but rarely causes any major structural damage.

-The cost of treating woodworm varies and depends on the size the property and the type of treatment we implement.
+A. The cost of treating woodworm in London varies and depends on the size the property and the type of treatment we implement.
 Check our prices in order to get a general idea but bear in mind that the cost may vary.
 You will receive an exact quote once you contact us and we calculate your individual offer.